klaarnut/user-docs/en/online-form.md

 **2.** Form will switch to Email Setup area

-- **the Form Action** panel is to set Subject and Email Address for this Form in order to recieve information when it is submitted by users.
+- the **Form Action** panel is to set Subject and Email Address for this Form in order to recieve information when it is submitted by users.

-- **the background "Thank you"** is the editable area that you can edit text and image/icon on it directly!
+- the background **"Thank you"** is the editable area that you can edit text and image/icon on it directly!

 ![image](images/form5.png)

-**3.** DON'T FORGET TO CLICK **Save** on the rihgt menu to save all of your form setting.
+**3.** DON'T FORGET TO CLICK **Save** on the right menu to save all of your form setting.